92levig/googlecl/README.txt

 will output those fields, in that order, with ": " as a delimiter.
 Valid values for `<`field1`>` etc. are dependent on the service being used.

 Common (all services):

+*Note:* These are enabled for all services, but the service may not have a definition for it.
+For example, Docs does not support tags.
   * 'summary' - summary text.
 Includes Picasa captions.
+  * 'tags', 'labels', 'keywords' - tags / keywords / labels
   * 'title', 'name' - displayed title or name.
   * 'url' - treated as 'url-direct' or 'url-site' depending on setting in preferences file.
 See the note at the end of this section.
   * 'url-site' - url of the site associated with the resource.